null

 How Does Coaxial Cable Work?

-Coaxial cables transmit signals through the center wire.
-To ensure a quality signal travels the length of the cable a metal shield is needed.
+Coaxial cables transmit signals through the center conductor.
+To ensure quality signal travels the length of the cable a metal shield is needed.
 Both components receive a current simultaneously, generating a magnetic field.
 This allows the signal to remain intact and not bleed out like it would without the shield.

 The metal shield also helps protect the signal from electromagnetic interference.
 Thus, coax can be placed near other electronic equipment without any issues.